 - Product Owner and Management also need to be aware of the benefits of Pair Programming, and should not be misguided by unrealistic financial and legal implications.

-Encourage socialize, Foster cohesion and Leverage team-member strengths: At the end just want to highlight that Encourage people in your organization, program or project to socialize outside of work.
-Socializing with co-workers outside the office is an effective way to open channels of communication, to create a better understanding and break down any walls of pre-judgemental or mistrust between team members.
+Encourage people in your organization, project and programs to socialize outside of work.
+Socializing with co-workers outside the office is an effective way to open channels of communication, to create a better understanding and to break down any walls of pre-judgmental or mistrust between team members.
 It also helps to decrease individual bias, stereotyping and false objectifying.
+It creates happier work environment and reduces attrition rate.
 Cohesive teams are more successful.